 What does “Apprenticeship” mean?

-An apprentice is someone who is learning a craft or trade through a combination of on-the- job training (OJT) and classroom instruction.
+An apprentice is someone with little to no experience, learning a craft or trade through a combination of on-the- job training (OJT) and classroom instruction.
 Apprentices work on jobsites with journeymen and take classes taught by instructors who have spent many years in the field.
 Apprentices are registered with the State of California and receive special status.

 Which apprenticeship program should I apply for?